-You create a budget after a deal is won.
+You create a budget after a sales deal is won.

-You can also add a new budget directly to a project while you're on a Project page.
-Go to Financials tab and click the + button.
+You can also add a new budget directly to a project while you're on the Project page.
+Go to Budgets tab and click the + button.

 Give a name to your new budget and hit the Create budget button.